Final Salary Pension Options

-Final Salary pension may be much revered, but are you sitting on a gold mine?
+Final Salary pension advice.
+Highly valued, but are you sitting on a gold mine?

 Final Salary Pensions are one type of defined benefit pension; this is a pension that is defined by the benefits you received at retirement rather than the fund value you have accumulated.
 Typically, a final salary pension will be a promise to pay you a percentage of you leaving salary for the rest of your life.
 You may get other valuable benefits with it, such as a spouses pension if you die first and increases in payments on an annual basis.